 We believe that it is time to stop the ineffective, racially biased, and unjust enforcement of marijuana prohibition in New York and to create a new, well-regulated, and inclusive marijuana industry that centers equity, is rooted in racial and economic justice, and reinvests in communities that have been the most harmed by marijuana criminalization.

 We must be clear that marijuana legalization is a racial and economic justice issue.
-That’s why we support the Marijuana Regulation and Taxation Act (s.1527/A.1617).
+That's why we support the Marijuana Regulation and Taxation Act (s.854/A.1248).

 We’re here to tell the Governor and the Legislature that adult-use cannabis legalization MUST:

-- Clear criminal records (either through sealing and vacatur or expungement) and address additional devastating impacts of marijuana prohibition in the fields of immigration, housing, and child welfare
+- Clear criminal records (either through expungement or vacatur) and address additional devastating impacts of marijuana prohibition in the fields of immigration, housing, and child welfare

 Marijuana legalization is a…